joe-mccann-dev/MovieBuddy/README.md

 7. start up rack: `rackup -p 4567`
 8. Search for some movies.

-### About API Requests
+### Code Structure and API Requests

+The root route is contained within `movie_buddy_app.rb` file which is required and run in the `config.ru` file.
+When the root route is hit, a `MovieFinder` object is initialized ( `@finder` ) if the title parameter is present.
+Then, the app sends two or more requests to the OMDb API, an initial request to get the movie ids of all movies returned by the title search.
+Then, another request for each id returned by the initial request.
+See: [MovieFinder#imdb_ids](https://github.com/joe-mccann-dev/MovieBuddy/blob/8fb7bc229599bd01cc8419f260a598d732a478bf/movie_finder.rb#L36) for more details.

-The way this particular API is structured required me to first make an "initial request" to get all of the ids returned by a title search, and then using `map`, iterate over each id to cache requests and make requests in parallel.
-Querying this API with the movie's id grants more information, such as "Actors" and "Plot".
+ Querying this API with the returned ids grants more information, such as "Actors" and "Plot".
 I used the `Typhoeus` gem to make requests in parallel, see: https://github.com/typhoeus/typhoeus.

  As the maintainer's state, "Typhoeus wraps libcurl in order to make fast and reliable requests."
-This seemed like a good fit for making several requests in parallel with the added benefit of caching requests. `movie_search_cache.rb` contains the setup required for proper caching.
+This seemed like a good fit for making several requests in parallel with the added benefit of caching requests.
+See [movie_search_cache.rb](https://github.com/joe-mccann-dev/MovieBuddy/blob/8fb7bc229599bd01cc8419f260a598d732a478bf/movie_search_cache.rb#L1contains) and [caching with Typhoeus](https://github.com/typhoeus/typhoeus#caching) for more details regarding caching.

 ### Further thoughts